 What place did you last visit that inspired you.

 We went to Naples early summer which was rather inspiring.
 You often forget the skill of the Italian craftsmen, many Naples buildings are remarkable and blend other architectural styles.
 It's rather special that you can take a boat to Capri too.
 Once you get past the busy crowds it’s pretty tranquil with beautiful waters to swim in.

 “Focus on the end goal, no matter how challenging the journey is to get there”

 Last book you read.

 My partner is an academic and is always encouraging me to read more.
-‘My Brilliant Friend’ by Elena Ferrante was fantastic, as we were in Naples he encourages me to read a book native to where we are visiting.
+‘My Brilliant Friend’ by Elena Ferrante was fantastic, as we were in Naples he encouraged me to read a book native to where we were visiting.
 That book really brought the architecture and city to life for me.

 What physical space or room do you feel most at ease in.

 I like the kitchen in my country cottage.
 You can sit there for hours, with the doors wide open, taking in the garden which seems to be quite the nesting sanctuary for birds.
 I’m guessing that’s typical of most country gardens, but I like to think we are doing something special to draw them in.